 NOTE: You should rely on the Regulation to inform you rather than solely rely on 'AS1926.1-2012' as the Regulation excludes/restricts some clauses of 'AS1926.1-2012' for pools in NSW.

-Additional information can be obtained from your Accredited Certifier (for pool construction) or Council's Planning and Regulatory Services.
+Additional information can be obtained from your Accredited Certifier (for pool construction) or our contact us on 4974 2000.